techstartucalgary/Docs/src/guides/UI_UX_Design/README.md

 3. Develop
 4. Deliver

 **Note:** this design process is not linear— it’s iterative.
-That means you may be revisiting certain stages to tweak and improve your product as you work through the process.
+That means you may be revisiting certain stages to tweak and improve your designs as you work through the process.

 ![alt_text](images/doublediamond.jpeg "double diamond design process")